 Gross Trailer Weight.
 Each vehicle has a rating or maximum, total trailer weight.
 I say every vehicle, but some vehicles strictly forbid trailer towing.
 In effect, their max trailer weight is Zero.

 Assuming your vehicle is rated for towing a trailer, you will find the towing capacity in a few places.
-Start with the owners manual if you have it.
+Start with the owners manual if you have it, or online.
 There is probably a section on “Recommended Towing Weight.”

 Next, the manufacturers website.
 This image comes from a Ford publication for F-150 trucks.
 There are a lot of options that change capacity, so it takes the 2-page PDF to show them all.
 There are similar publications for most vehicles.